ruchirshetye/aws-cloudformation-ecs-poc-simple/README.md

 1. Open the "0penFirst" value in a new web browser tab or window.
     1. Because this uses a self-signed certificate, a warning will come up in your browser.
 Simply continue.
-    1. In the initial "Sign in with your email and password" dialog box, enter the *UserName* and *UserInitPassword* seen in the "Output" tab of the "senzing-poc" stack.
+    1. In the initial "Sign in with your email and password" dialog box, enter the *UserName* and *UserInitPassword* values seen in the "Output" tab of the "senzing-poc" stack.
 This is a one-time password.
     1. In **Change Password**, enter a new password.

 ## Additional topics